 Control Responsibility Timing Evidence Conduct geochemical characterisation across the proposed mine area.
-Analyse results and use results to identify likely locations and volumes of PAF, potentially saline or dispersive waste materials.
-Environmental Manager Mine Manager Prior to commencement of mining Test results and assessment report Confirm preferred disposal and encapsulation strategies for PAF, potentially saline or dispersive waste.
+Analyse results and use results to identify likely locations and volumes of Environmental Manager Prior to commencement of mining Test results and assessment report PAF, potentially saline or dispersive waste materials.
+Mine Manager Confirm preferred disposal and encapsulation strategies for PAF, potentially saline or dispersive waste.
 Incorporate into the mine plan and plan of operations.
 Mine Manager Prior to commencement of mining Mine waste disposal strategy report Update mine plan to ensure that PAF, potentially saline or dispersive waste can be placed directly into a suitable disposal location whereby adverse properties can be managed and impacts avoided.
-Mine Manager Prior to commencement of mining Updated Mine Plan Establish an ongoing testing program for mine waste characterisation to be carried out as mining progresses such that the characteristics of mine waste with respect to potential for acid formation, salinity and dispersivity are known prior to excavation.
-The testing program should include: Environmental Manager Mine Manager Prior to commencement of mining Program in place Required testing density, based on potential risk associated with different materials.
+Mine Manager Prior to commencement of mining Updated Mine Plan Establish an ongoing testing program for mine waste characterisation to be carried out as mining progresses such that the characteristics of mine waste Environmental Manager Prior to commencement of mining Program in place with respect to potential for acid formation, salinity and dispersivity are known prior to excavation.
+The testing program should include: Mine Manager Required testing density, based on potential risk associated with different materials.
 Field identification and classification of waste types for waste management operations.
-Back up laboratory testing as required to validate field testing and better understand samples where field tests indicate potential problems.
-Criteria against which monitoring results can be compared to identify the need for special management techniques.
+Back up laboratory testing as required to validate field testing and better understand samples where field tests indicate potential problems. • Criteria against which monitoring results can be compared to identify the need for special management techniques.

-Control Responsibility Timing Evidence Establish a mine waste tracking program that: Mine Manager Prior to commencement of mining Program in place Identifies in advance the placement location for mine wastes based on characteristics and links to the geological model for the coal mine.
+Control Responsibility Timing Evidence Establish a mine waste tracking program that: Mine Manager Prior to commencement Program in place • Identifies in advance the placement location for mine wastes based on characteristics and links to the geological model for the coal mine.
 Records where particular mine wastes have been placed.
 Correlates mine waste placement with surface water and groundwater monitoring.